sharmapala/AdvanceDataScience/FINAL PROJECT/README.md

  1.The dataset in the form of csv is imported from the AWS cloud .
 The dataset as of now contains only 2008's data.
 (We are trying to include more years to that).<br>
  2.Three outputs are given to the user.<br>
  a) Is the flight delayed or not? - This is predicted using <b>Naive Bayes classification</b> algorithm with a accuracy score of 96%.<br>
-   b) How much is the flight delayed at the origin airport and what is the arrival delay? - Predicted using <b>RandomForestRegressor </b>withe r2 score of 99%.<br>
+   b) How much is the flight delayed at the origin airport and what is the arrival delay? - Predicted using <b>RandomForestRegressor </b><br>
    c) What type of delay is it ? - There are four delays [Carrier delay , Security delay , Weather delay , NAS delay] .
-This is predicted using <b>RandomForestClassifier</b> with accuracy of 89%.<br>
+This is predicted using <b>RandomForestClassifier</b> and also the value of each is predicted using Random Forest Regresor.<br>
  d)  Working on the app building on agile basis.
  </i>